-Huge explosion at base of Ukraine TV tower
+Five killed as Russian missile strikes TV tower in Kyiv

 Local reporter Illia Ponomarenko said the the city authorities had promised to fix the damage as soon as possible.

-Anton Gerashchenko, adviser to the ministry, posted footage of the attack on social media.
-Pictures appeared to show several people who had been killed.

-The TV tower was shown still standing though parts of the metal structure appeared to have been torn off and blown several metres.

-The MIA said no staff were hurt in the blast.
+The MIA said no staff were hurt in the attack.

-Mr Gerashchenko said the explosion had hit a memorial site for the Babin Yar mass shootings, a Nazi massacre which killed more than 30,000 Jewish people over two days in 1941.
+Mr Gerashchenko said the explosion hit a memorial site for the Babin Yar mass shootings, a Nazi massacre which killed more than 30,000 Jewish people over two days in 1941.

 He said in a Telegram post: “Russian occupation forces have done unthinkable - they have bombed jewish tombs at [Babin Yar].